dreessen-n/neovim_plugin_reviews/README.md

 >
 > Once a user has like/comment on a reivew, the button turns red to delete that like/comment.
 >
-> The plugin heading on the dashboard links to the reivew on the app.
->
 > The plugin heading in the review is linked so user can quickly view the repo on GitHub.
 >
-> The dashboard is sorted by category so users can see reviews of similar plugins.
+> The dashboard is sorted by category first, then alphabetically so users can see reviews of similar plugins.

 ## Dashboard